 - What Is The Refresh Rate Of ViewSonic XG2402?

-- What Is a Good Gaming Monitor Response Time?
+- What Makes A Gaming Monitor Good?

 Conclusion